seifkhelifi/semantic-search-for-e-commerce/README.md

 ## 🚀 Features

 - 🔍 Semantic search with Sentence-BERT (`all-mpnet-base-v2`)
-- 🔎 Vector similarity search using Elasticsearch 8.x dense vector fields
+- 🔎 Vector similarity search using Elasticsearch 8.x and l2_norm
 - 🧾 Flask-based API to serve search results
 - 🔗 Supports CORS for frontend consumption
 - 🧠 Preprocessing and ingestion of product descriptions into vector embeddings